 Many people wonder whether bodyweight HIIT or weighted HIIT is a better workout.
-Personally, we think: “why choose one?”
+At SWEAT440, we think: “Why choose one?”

 While both bodyweight training and weight training have amazing benefits for the body and mind, combining them is the actual game-changer.
-Yes–you can include weights in a HIIT workout (in fact, you can include almost any type of equipment in a HIIT workout, but more on that later).
+Yes–you can include weights in a HIIT workout (in fact, you can consist of almost any type of equipment in a HIIT workout, but more on that later).

 Before talking about whether or not you should include weights in your HIIT workouts, let’s understand how strength training differs from HIIT itself.

-Strength training, on the other hand, is any workout that focuses on building muscle strength and/or increasing muscle mass.
-It can involve different types of equipment: free weights, weight machines, resistance bands, etc. However, bodyweight training can also count as strength training, since it works your resistance even with no equipment.
+Strength training, on the other hand, is any workout that focuses on building muscle strength and increasing muscle mass.
+It can involve different types of equipment: free weights, weight machines, resistance bands, etc. However, bodyweight training can also count as strength training since it works your resistance without equipment.

-But what does strength training have to do in all of this?
-Well, ir turns out HIIT doesn’t necessarily have to be cardio–you can also do strength-focused HIIT workouts, or combine strength and cardio exercises in one HIIT workout.
+But what does strength training have to do with all of this?
+Well, it turns out HIIT doesn’t necessarily have to be cardio–you can also do strength-focused HIIT workouts or combine strength and cardio exercises in one HIIT workout.

 Now, both bodyweight HIIT workouts and weighted HIIT workouts have powerful benefits.
 But while they’ll both make you stronger, they have some differences.